eslint/rfcs/designs/2018-relative-package-loading/README.md

 ### Home-directory configs which depend on shareable configs will usually stop working

 With this change, config files in a home directory will attempt to load their shareable configs from the home directory, usually resulting in an error.
 (Previously, these home-directory configs would implicitly depend on having certain plugins available from whatever version of ESLint was being used to load them.)
-Given this constraint, we might consider simply dropping support for home-directory configs, as has been discussed separately from this proposal in the past.

 ### Users are exposed to some details about the structure of their shareable configs